cobalt-uoft/documentation/getting-started/introduction.md

 ```

 You will need to authenticate your requests with an API key.
 For more information, refer to the [authenticating](https://github.com/cobalt-uoft/documentation/blob/master/getting-started/authenticating.md) guide.

-## Suggestions

-If you have an idea for a web API that would be a good fit for Cobalt, please let the community know by opening an [issue](https://github.com/cobalt-uoft/cobalt/issues) on the GitHub repository.